Mobile Push Notifications

-But this powerful tool has a catch—at least when it comes to push notifications sent to mobile iOS devices or on your website.
-Namely, customers have to first opt in to receive push notifications before you can actually send them any messages (with one exception being provisional push messages).
+But this powerful tool has a catch—at least when it comes to push notifications sent to mobile devices or on your website.
+Namely, customers have to first opt in to receive push notifications before you can actually send them any messages (with one exception being provisional push messages on iOS).
 But that can be easier said than done, which is one big reason we recommend marketers consider leveraging push primers.

 However, if you go to a big box store and grab a sample of the new granola bar they're selling, you're more likely to walk out of the store with a box of those things under your arm—am I right?
 Similarly, if brands were to offer their customers a little taste of what they'd get by opting in to push, their customers would more likely be willing to opt in.
 That's where push primers come into play.
 Push primers are like those free samples, but for push notifications—they allow customers to get a little taste of what they're going to get prior to actually purchasing the whole product.

-At their core, push primers are campaigns—typically sent using in-app or in-browser messages—that appear prior to the one-time generic iOS or web push prompt.
+At their core, push primers are campaigns—typically sent using in-app or in-browser messages—that appear prior to the one-time system-level mobile or web push prompt.
 Brands can use push primers to offer up information to the customer regarding what types of messages they can expect to receive if they choose to opt in.